Breeze/breeze.bridge.angular/README.md

 A bridge that configures Breeze to work with Angular 2 out of the box.

+# Change Log #

+## 0.3.0 August 24, 2016 ##

+### Breaking changes ###
+- The Breeze Angular2 bridge is no longer an injectable service.
+It has been changed to an NgModule

 # Prerequisites #

-- Breeze client npm package 1.5.8 or higher
+- Breeze client npm package 1.5.11 or higher
-- Angular 2.0.0 RC4 or higher
+- Angular 2.0.0 RC5 or higher

 # Installation #